Skip to Content

 A sensory diet is a carefully designed set of sensory activities created by an occupational therapist to support an individual’s sensory needs and help with sensory processing challenges.

-This guide and checklist do not replace the work of an OT.
-But, parents can use this checklist at home to get a better picture of their child’s sensory profile and then match them with activities that may be helpful.
+But, parents can use this checklist at home to get a better picture of their child’s sensory profile and then match them with activities or sensory equipment that may be helpful.

 Types of Sensory Issues in Children